Financial Aid

 Regaining Eligibility

-Students whose financial aid was terminated due to lack of SAP may choose to enroll without benefit of financial aid.
+Students whose financial aid was terminated due to lack of Satisfactory Academic Progress may choose to enroll without benefit of financial aid.
 If the standards are met, financial aid eligibility is restored for subsequent terms of enrollment.
 Students should consult with a financial aid counselor in the Office of Financial Aid if they have any questions about this policy, the appeal process, or reinstatement of financial aid eligibility.

 Interpretation and Enforcement

-The director of financial aid will have primary responsibility for the interpretation and enforcement of this policy.
+The Director of Financial Aid will have primary responsibility for the interpretation and enforcement of this policy.

 Financial Aid Criteria